EXPERT PROMPTING MASTERCLASS

 Analyze [business problem].

-Before providing your analysis:
+Before your analysis:

-2. What key information is missing that would significantly
+2. What key information is missing?

-3. What's the strongest counter-argument to the conclusion
+3. What's the strongest counter-argument?

 4. What assumptions are you making?
-Rate your confidence
+Rate confidence (1-10).

-Now provide your analysis.
+Now provide analysis.

 Technique 4: Structured Thinking Frameworks

-Claude excels when given explicit analytical structures:
+Claude excels with explicit structures:

-SECTION 1 - OPPORTUNITY QUANTIFICATION:
+SECTION 1 - OPPORTUNITY:

-Market size, growth rate, competitive landscape
+Market size, growth, competitive landscape

-SECTION 2 - CAPABILITY ASSESSMENT:
+SECTION 2 - CAPABILITY:

 SECTION 3 - RISK MAPPING: